The Female Deputy - Why individual success stories cannot absolve structural inequality.

 This is where the deputy becomes dangerous, because she tries to render inequality invisible—replacing systemic analysis with personal anecdote, and collective experience with individual triumph.

 Yet, no individual biography can negate or explain away these differences—certainly not if the narrative of leaning in (more effort, more optimization) is taken to mean that discourse about women in the workplace should be confined to positive stories.
 Under such conditions, meaningful conversation would become impossible.
-We would no longer be able to talk honestly about women and their careers at all.
-Quite simply, there are currently too few good-news stories to sustain such a demand.
+We would no longer be able to discuss women and their careers candidly.

-Why are we so eager to blame women for their perceived shortcoming rather than admit the system is crooked?
+Why are we so eager to blame women for their perceived shortcomings rather than admit the system is crooked?
 Is that really such an inconvenience to accept facts instead of framing?
-Wouldn't it be easier to work with the cold hard and problematic truth to find an actual solution instead of silence?
+Wouldn't it be easier to work with the cold, hard, and problematic truth to find an actual solution instead of silence?

 ---